esphome/esphome-docs/components/modbus_controller.rst

 .. note::

-    Write support is only implemented for switches and selects.
+    Write support is only implemented for switches and selects; however, the C++ code provides the required API to write to a Modbus device.
     However the C++ code provides the required API to write to a Modbus device.

     These methods can be called from a lambda.